kuroni/bongocat-osu/README.md

 ## Further information
 In order to play with fullscreen on Windows 10, run both osu! and this application in Windows 7 compability mode.

-Press ESC to reload configuration and images (ESC will only reload configurations when the window is focused).
+Press Ctrl + R to reload configuration and images (will only reload configurations when the window is focused).

 Supported operating system:
 * Windows